 Practice Free N10-009 Exam Online Questions

-Which of the following steps in the troubleshooting methodology would be next after putting preventive measures in place?
+Which of the following steps of the troubleshooting methodology comes after testing the theory to determine cause?

 - C .
 Establish a plan of action.